haproxytech/kubernetes-ingress/documentation/controller.md

      name: tcp
      namespace: default
    data:
      3306:              # Port where the frontend is going to listen to. tcp/mysql:3306   # Kuberntes service to use for the backend.
      389:
-       tcp/ldap:389
+       tcp/ldap:389:ssl # ssl option will enable ssl offloading for target service.
      6379:
        tcp/redis:6379
    ```